-Those who are familiar with Frank Herbert's famous novel Dune know that he took his analogy from the oil of the Middle East, and that the novel is symbolic about the dependance of the West on the oil, and the power struggles to control this valuable resource.
+Those who are familiar with Frank Herbert's famous novel Dune will notice his analogy for the spice, and the surrounding struggle for it, with the crude oil of the Middle East.
+The novel is symbolic about the dependence of the West on the oil, and the power struggles to control this valuable resource.

 I should note here that not everything in Dune is derived from Arabic or is of Islamic origin.
 There are other influences for sure.
 For example, Atreides is directly taken from Homer's Iliad, and is hence of Greek mythological origin.
 Vladimir is a Slavic name, and common in Russia, which was the Evil Empire during the Cold War era.
 The terms Tleilaxu and Axolotl seem to be from Meso-American origin (Aztec?).
 The Kwisatz Haderach is a Hebrew term.
 Also names such as Vladimir and Atreides are from Slavic and Ancient Greek cultures.
 Although these and others have different origin, it can be conceded that Islamic and Arabic themes are the ones that Frank Herbert used the most in his Dune series.